omroali/Pothole-Reporting-Robot/README.md

 ./run_workspace_bash.sh
 ```

 Now enjoy as the potholes are being detected.
-Once this is complete you can navigate to the
+Once this is complete, navigate to the
 `Pothole-Reporting-Robot/ros2_ws/summary_reports` directory to see the output of the detection.